-When it comes to the changes that need to be made, these usually include standing up to a few people, possibly at home OR at work OR in our family of origin.
-And, one of the amazing things with relationships is that the people with whom we need most to say goodbye to, are often the ones who are playing out some of our most recurring weaknesses and patterns.
+When it comes to the changes that need to be made, these usually include standing up to a few people, possibly at home at work, OR in our family of origin.
+And, one of the amazing things about relationships is that the people with whom we need most to say goodbye, are often the ones who are playing out some of our most recurring weaknesses and patterns.
 This is why it’s so important that we move through such a test.
 These people are not simply “bad people.”
-They are actually playing-out our greatest tests and the day must come when we finally pass these tests, move through our fears, and say no, or goodbye, to them.
+They are actually playing out our greatest tests and the day must come when we finally pass these tests, move through our fears, and say no, or goodbye, to them.

 Another example is when people move to incredible “power spots” on the earth–such as Sedona or Mt.
 Shasta–only to find that with moving there comes a huge increase or magnification of their issues.
-Then, what seemed like amazing spiritual energy suddenly becomes too intense because it brings up far more than we expected.
+Then, what seemed like amazing spiritual energy suddenly became too intense because it brought up far more than we expected.

 So be careful what you ask for: